-The importance of making developments more water efficient was specifically raised by the Water companies consulted on the 7 February 2023.5 That the policies informing the D&S DPD would be usefully informed if Kent Flood Risk Maps were made available to the Planning and Policy service areas in developing policy documents.
+The importance of making developments more water efficient was specifically raised by the Water companies consulted on the 7 February 2023.
+7.That the policies informing the D&S DPD would be usefully informed if Kent Flood Risk Maps were made available to the Planning and Policy service areas in developing policy documents.
 To ensure that the recorded flood risk areas (as included within the maps) are considered when developing policy documents applicable to development.
-Cabinet Member for Planning, Infrastructure and Economic Development The Council prepares strategic plans in accordance with the national planning requirements which are set out for flood risk in the NPPF and NPPG and planning have access to the Environment Agency Flood Zone Maps, in order to do this.
+Cabinet Member for Planning, Infrastructure and Economic Development Not Agreed The Council prepares strategic plans in accordance with the national planning requirements which are set out for flood risk in the NPPF and NPPG and planning have access to the Environment Agency Flood Zone Maps, in order to do this.
 The Local Plan Review also sets out the flood risk assessments that planning applicants are required to undertake.
 KCC are the Lead Local Flood Authority and they are consulted on strategic plans, as they are prepared i.e. Local Plan Review.
-Head of Spatial Planning and Economic Development To explore further the use and range of policy mechanisms to promote recycling of water and reduce water usage, both in newly built houses and as retrofit in existing properties.
-Cabinet Member for Planning, Infrastructure and Economic Development Is this really the role of the Council, and would it be an effective use of our finite resources, especially given that the various water companies are required to perform this task.
-Head of Spatial Planning and Economic Development, Biodiversity and Climate
+Head of Spatial Planning and Economic Development

-5 As Above.
+&lt;sup>5 As Above.